 If legislation won’t help and arrests won’t deter, that means parents have a vital role to play in beating back a ketamine abuse issue.
 That work should start just as soon as ketamine is found and the teen admits to the use.
 A tough talk about the drug, and how long the teen has been taking that drug, can give parents the clues they need in order to choose the right course of treatment.

 If the teen is just dabbling in ketamine abuse, perhaps a short course of outpatient treatment will help that young person to make better future choices.
 But if the teen has been abusing ketamine regularly for weeks or even months, that short course of treatment may not be enough.

-A teen inpatient addiction program, like the one offered at Next Generation Village, provides a comprehensive course of care that touches an addiction on all sides.
+A teen inpatient addiction program provides a comprehensive course of care that touches an addiction on all sides.
 Teens get medical help, counseling, lifestyle coaching, support, nutritional help, and alternative therapies.
 They emerge transformed and sober.
 And that transformation starts with one call.
 If you are ready to get your teen help for addiction and start them on the road to recovery, contact Next Generation Village today.